EnlightenmentDesign/web-communication-design-development-2/01-documentation/flexbox/10-flex-shrink/README.md

 # flex-shrink
 This defines the ability for a flex item to shrink if necessary.
 Negative numbers are invalid.
 If the size of all flex items is larger than the flex container, items shrink to fit according to `flex-shrink`.
+In order for `flex-shrink` to work correctly, the `flex-wrap` must be setup as `nowrap`; else, the content will actually wrap to the next column or row instead of shrinking.

 This works best when it is in combination with other declarations such as `flex-grow` and `flex-basis`